syncfusion-content/maui-docs/MAUI/Funnel-Charts/Getting-Started.md

 {% endtabs %}

-Create a `ViewModel` instance and set it as the chart's `BindingContext`.
-This enables property binding from `ViewModel` class.
+Create a `AdmissionViewModel` instance and set it as the chart's `BindingContext`.
+This enables property binding from `AdmissionViewModel` class.

-N> Add the namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.
+N> Add the namespace of `AdmissionViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.

 {% tabs %}